Putirf/Implementation-and-Calibration-of-3GPP-Compliant-ISAC-Channel-Model-Simulator/README.md

 This repository presents an implementation of the Integrated Sensing and Communication (ISAC) channel model based on 3GPP TR 38.901 (v19).

-The full source code will be released after the acceptance of the corresponding paper.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/ab331751-f0b5-403d-abff-9277f0e265f4" width="800">
 </p>